rigs-inc/development/environment/setup.md

 **Rigs Credentials**

-Open the terminal and from the root path create the `.rigs` folder; `mkdir ~/.rigs` Copy the 2 files from `config` folder inside the previous created.
+- Open the terminal and from the root path create the `.rigs` folder; `mkdir ~/.rigs`
+- Copy the 2 files from `config` folder inside the previous one created.

-If you list the contents from `~/.rigs`, it has to display; `config.sh credentials`.
+- If you list the contents from `~/.rigs`, it has to display; `config.sh credentials`.

 **Environment Variables & Aliases Setup**